A Disabling Immigration System

-The restrictions and inequalities imposed on people seeking asylum in the UK prevent people from meeting human needs.
+Many of the restrictions and inequalities imposed on people subject to UK immigration controls prevent people from meeting essential needs.

 The result is that new impairments are created.
-Significant mental distress is so common among people in the asylum system as to be considered normal.
+Significant mental distress is so common among people seeking asylum as to be considered normal.
 And people with existing impairments are further disabled.

 The UK asylum and immigration system is actively designed to be disabling.